Call to Artists: The New Art Festival 2023, Ottawa

 - Full-time students under 30 years with a valid ID pay a reduced rate.

 The New Art Festival is an event for emerging and established professional artists to promote their studio practices, and to network directly with the public and their colleagues.
 Organized to strengthen the connections among artists, the larger arts community, and the general public, TNAF fosters one-on-one interactions between artists and visitors.
-The festival attracts thousands of people annually, and artists travel from throughout Ontario, Quebec, and the rest of Canada to participate.
 The Festival is a family-friendly, non-profit, low carbon footprint event that takes pride in creating a community that artists and visitors return to year after year.